Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Related work

 Finally we would like to point out that the apparent similarity of our sampling strategy to randomized matrix low-rank approximation techniques~\cite{halko_finding_2011} like the Nyström method~\cite{drineas_nystrom_2005} or randomized feature approximation~\cite{rahimi_random_nodate} is rather superficial. \markchange{While for these techniques a (nearly) low-rank structure of the target matrix is necessary to achieve low approximation error, they do not interpret this low rank as an underlying structure ``generating'' the matrix}.
 Indeed, in~\cite{udell_why_2019} it has been argued that an (approximate) low rank is a generic property of large data matrices, and that the attribution of that rank to some ``physical reason'' is in general not possible.
-Consequently, while low-rank matrix approximation techniques offer substantial data reduction for generic large-scale data matrices, they cannot match the performance of subsampling techniques that exploit specific generating structures.
+Consequently, this rank and with it the sampling requirement still scales with the size of the matrix (typically logarithmically~\cite{udell_why_2019}).
+In contrast, our theory asssumes and exploits the existence of an underlying mechanism of fixed low dimension that governs the micro-scale model, which effectively decouples the sampling requirement from the size of the full model.